 All trailers over 2000 pounds must be titled and registered.
 Trailers below 2000 pounds do not need titles but must be licensed when traveling on public roads.

 Florida has no exemptions for trailers.
-All trailers must have at least licenses and registrations to be used on Florida highways.
+All trailers must have licenses and registrations to be used on Florida highways.

 Florida Trailer Bill of Sale Sample